Carolyn Dunn

 Carolyn Dunn is a Canadian actress.
 Her most notable role was her portrayal of Sylvie Gerard, the business partner/sidekick on Tropical Heat, which was retitled Sweating Bullets when transmitted in the United States.
 In 1994, she starred in Thicker Than Blood: The Larry McLinden Story.

 Early life

 She is a native of Whitney Pier on Cape Breton Island, Nova Scotia.
 As a child, Dunn was a figure skater and model.
 She then began her career as actress in the late-1970s.

 Career

 Dunn started out playing parts of defenceless blondes in romantic movies.
 She became recognizable thanks to the role of Sylvie Gerard in Tropical Heat.
 She has appeared in several roles in television, movies, and the theater.
 Her last credited film role was Mary in The Death of Alice Blue in 2009.

-In 2008, she returned to her home town to open an alternative medicine clinic.
+In 2008, she returned to her home town, where she opened an alternative energy medicine clinic.